-- 19.1 Where extended Academy or community activities are provided, the Academy Child Protection Policy and procedures apply.
-If other organisations provide services or activities on our site, the Academy will undertake checks to ensure that they provide adequate safeguarding arrangements. - 19.2 When students attend off-site activities, including day and residential visits and work related activities, the Academy will ensure that the proprietors of the activity/venue operate safe practices to maintain the safety of our children/young people and liaise with investigating agencies in the locality relevant to where the concern has taken place. - 19.3 When our students attend off-site activities, including day and residential visits and work related activities, our Academy will ensure that the proprietors of the activity/venue operate safe practices to maintain the safety of our students and liaise with investigating agencies in the locality relevant to where the concern has taken place. - 19.4 In the event that our students attend alternative education provision we understand that this cohort of students often have complex needs.
+19.1 Where extended Academy or community activities are provided, the Academy Child Protection Policy and procedures apply.
+If other organisations provide services or activities on our site, the Academy will undertake checks to ensure that they provide adequate safeguarding arrangements.

+19.2 When students attend off-site activities, including day and residential visits and workrelated activities, the Academy will ensure that the proprietors of the activity/venue operate safe practices to maintain the safety of our students/young people and liaise with investigating agencies in the locality relevant to where the concern has taken place.

+19.3 If our students attend alternative education provision we understand that this cohort of students often have complex needs.
 We ensure that the management committee or governing body of these settings are aware of the additional risk of harm that the students may be vulnerable to.
-We obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that our Academy would otherwise perform in respect of our own staff as defined in part five. - 19.5 The DfE provide two pieces of statutory guidance to which commissioners/our school of Alternative Provision will have regard:
+We obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, those checks that our Academy would otherwise perform in respect of our staff as defined in part five.

+19.4 The DfE provide two pieces of statutory guidance to which commissioners/our school of Alternative Provision will have regard:

-Alternative provision - DfE Statutory Guidance Education for children with health needs who cannot attend school - DfE Statutory Guidance prevent the sharing of information for the purposes of 'keeping children safe'.
-This includes allowing practitioners to share information without consent if required to promote the welfare and protect the safety of children.
+Alternative provision - DfE Statutory Guidance Education for children with health needs who cannot attend school - DfE Statutory Guidance

+The Academy gives full regard to the guidance above to ensure the ongoing safeguarding of our students.